 MBOSE HSSLC Results 2020: Meghalaya class 12 results to be out on July 9; How to check

 Shillong, July 06: Meghalaya Board of School Education (MBOSE) will declare the results of the Meghalaya HSSC examination on July 9, 2020.
-Once released students can check the results on official webiste.
+Once released students can check the results on official website.

-"There will be no display of results in MBOSE Office, Tura/Shillong, and even in the examination centers due to the Covid-19 situation," reads the official notification.
+"There will be no display of results in MBOSE Office, Tura/Shillong, and even in the examination centres due to the Covid-19 situation," reads the official notification.

 Students of class 12 will be able to check their HSSC examination results online at mbose.in, megresults.nic.in, jagranjosh.com, meghalayaonline.in, meghalaya.shiksha, and results.shiksha.